asanchezpadron94/kaprekars_constant_using_basic_python/README.md

 # kaprekars_constant

-This is a program to find de kaprekars_constant with is always 6174.
+This is a program to find de kaprekars_constant which is always 6174.

 6174 is known as Kaprekar's constant[1][2][3] after the Indian mathematician D. R. Kaprekar.
 This number is notable for the following rule: